nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

  127.0.0.1

-Restart your Web server, add the appropriate entries to your ``config.php``, and refresh your ownCloud admin page.
+Restart your Web server, add the appropriate entries to your ``config.php``, and refresh your Nextcloud admin page.
 This example uses APCu for the local cache, Memcached as the distributed memcache, and lists all the servers in the shared cache pool with their port numbers::